hamiltonjim/complex/README.md

 The latter is used by `toString()` to display a complex number as "3 + 4j" for example.)

-If you want to modify J, please do it with an IDE that supports "Refactor" so you don't miss any instances.
+If you want to modify J, or Double.j(), please do it with an IDE that supports "Refactor" so you don't miss any instances.

 There are operator overloads for plus, minus, times, and div, that work for Complex op Complex, and any